ome/bioformats/components/native/bf-cpp/readme.txt

 the Bio-Formats C++ bindings, and to use them at runtime.

-INSTALLING COMPILE-TIME DEPENDENCIES
+INSTALLING COMPILE-TIME DEPENDENCIES -- ALL

-To install many of these dependencies on Debian-based Linux, execute:

-  sudo apt-get install ant cmake boost-thread-dev subversion sun-java6-jre

-Other Linux flavors may have similar packages available; check your package manager.
-Windows and Mac OS X users will need to visit the appropriate web sites and download and install the relevant binaries.

-You will also need to check out the latest Jace source code:
+Regardless of your platform, you will need to check out the Jace source code:

   svn co https://jace.svn.sourceforge.net/svnroot/jace/trunk /path/to/jace